QuantumApprentice/msk2bmpGUI/README.md

 with the appropriately numbered name for the tile, .
 If the "Default Fallout Path" is not set yet, a warning will pop up asking the user to set it.
---This implementation is currently very simple, and will automatically overwrite any map tile images that may already be there.
+- This implementation is currently very simple, and will automatically overwrite any map tile images that may already be there.
   Plans are to add warning checks if files already exist, as well as directory checks (might crash if "data/art/interface" doesn't exist).